-Many of us know what it feels like when we don’t fit in.
-That’s hard when we don’t fit in because of our gender.
+Many of us know how it feels when we do not fit in.
+It can be hard when we do not fit in because of our gender.
+It can be very hard for young people.

 There are many gender questioning people like you.